Financial-Times/upp-provisioners/README.md

 ##The default is prod DNS name given by Mashery but if we are creating a cluster not for prod then some different DNS name may be required, e.g. http://test.api.ft.com or some such
 export API_HOST=http://api.ft.com

 ##URLs to Bertha endpoints for accessing to specific Google Spreadsheet data.
+Used in publishing cluster
 ##AUTHORS_BERTHA_URL refers to the spreadsheet of curated authors data.
 ##ROLES_BERTHA_URL refers to the spreadsheet of roles for curated authors.
+##MAPPINGS_BERTHA_URL refers to the spreadsheet of mappings between Brightcove video tags and TME IDs
 export AUTHORS_BERTHA_URL=http://bertha.site.example/123456XYZ/Authors
 export ROLES_BERTHA_URL=http://bertha.site.example/123456XYZ/Roles
+export MAPPINGS_BERTHA_URL=http://bertha.site.example/123456XYZ/Mapping
 ```